Read the sections below to learn how to prescribe medications using PCC eRx in PCC EHR.

 For more information about Prescriber Roles, read Set Up PCC eRx User Accounts.

 When you create a new prescription, you pick a drug and dose form.
 Then, on the details screen, you can make numerous adjustments to dose and frequency instructions.
 Read the sections below to learn more about some of the special dose-related prescribing tools in PCC eRx.

 Select a Dose Form

-When you select a drug, you will see many dose options.
+When you select a drug, you will see a list of the dose options your practice has used in the past.
 For many drugs, such as Amoxicillin Oral Suspension, you’ll see the default base strength underneath.

-PCC eRx shows you strengths and dosages that are common based on the patient’s age.
+PCC eRx only shows you strengths and dosages that your practice has prescribed in the past and that are common based on the patient’s age.
 If you search for Advair for a 12 year old patient, for example, you will not see the 500 mcg dose Advair Inhaler.
-You can click “Full Product Search” to see all results.

 These details make it easier to pick the correct dose form.
 Of course, you can always make a change afterwards, on the details screen.

 After you select the dose and form of a drug, PCC eRx will fill out the dose volume details.
 You can make changes as needed.